 - 1) the time-series of the Pacific Decadal Oscillation (PDO) index

 - 2) the maturity ogive

+- 3) priors on natural mortality (M)

-- 3) fecundity information
+- 4) fecundity information

-- 4) weight-at-age
+- 5) estimated weight-at-age

-- 5) length-weight relationship
+- 6) the length-weight relationship

-- 6) ageing error (bias and imprecision)
+- 7) ageing error (bias and imprecision)

-- 7) data based 'priors' on bycatch, discard, and recreational selectivity
+- 8) data based 'priors' on bycatch, discard, and recreational selectivity

-The only significant changes to the treatment of these sources of information since the 2015 stock assessment (Stewart and Martell 2016), is the introduction of a revised length-weight relationship in 2021 (Webster and Stewart 2022).
-Because the directly measured weights collected during the FISS (since 2019) and the commercial sampling (2015) have been used directly in the stock assessment data preparation, the updated length-weight relationship has little effect on the assessment, except through potentially more accurate calculations by domestic agencies of mortality in weight from piece counts (this is relevant to non-directed discard mortality, recreational mortality and subsistence mortality).
-These effects will be realized gradually as calculation routines are updated and data sources are reported to the IPHC.
+The PDO index and the maturity schedule were the subjects of specific development and sensitivity analyses reported in this stock assessment.
+There have been no significant changes to the treatment of other sources of information since the 2015 stock assessment (Stewart and Martell 2016), except for the length-weight relationship which was updated as part of the 2022 stock assessment based on an analysis conducted in 2021 (Webster and Stewart 2022).
+Directly measured weights have been collected during the FISS (since 2019) and the commercial sampling (since 2015) and used directly in the stock assessment data preparation.
+Therefore, the length-weight relationship is primarily used for estimation by domestic agencies of mortality in weight from piece counts (this is relevant to non-directed discard mortality, recreational mortality and subsistence mortality).